-Safely and effectively administer more than 400 intravenous drugs with the expert guidance of this #1 IV drug handbook!
-Now in its 33rd edition, Gahart's 2017 Intravenous Medications: A Handbook for Nurses and Health Professionals
+Learn to administer more than 400 intravenous drugs safely and effectively with the #1 IV drug handbook!
+Now in its 34th edition, Gahart’s 2018 Intravenous Medications: A Handbook for Nurses and Health Professionals

-continues to be a trusted resource its accuracy, quick-reference format, and comprehensive coverage of IV drugs.
-Each drug monograph includes the drug's generic name, trade name(s), drug category, pH, dosages and dose adjustments, dilution, incompatibilities, rate of administration, actions, indications and uses, contraindications, precautions, drug/lab interactions, side effects, and antidote.
-It's all of the information you will need for the safe administration of IV drugs - nothing more and nothing less.
+continues to be a trusted resource for its accuracy, quick-reference format, and comprehensive coverage of IV drugs.
+The latest edition includes approximately 15 important new drug monographs, along with updates to existing monographs.
+Each drug listing includes its generic name, trade name(s), drug category, pH, dosages and dose adjustments, dilution, incompatibilities, rate of administration, actions, indications and uses, contraindications, precautions, drug/lab interactions, side effects, and antidote.
+This user-friendly book contains all of the clinically relevant information you’ll need for the safe administration of IV drugs.

 - NEW!
 Updated drug monographs throughout reflect the latest changes in IV drug therapy.